 For a marketing team to be successful, it must consist of individuals with diverse skill sets and backgrounds.
 After all, the best ideas often come from unexpected places.
-And most importantly, a successful marketing team takes a data-driven approach — using a tool like Latana to inform smarter marketing strategies.
+And most importantly, a successful marketing team takes a data-driven approach — using a brand tracking tool like Latana to inform smarter marketing strategies.

-From content to SEO to PR to social media, a successful marketing team will include a wide range of roles — and, ideally, should be lead by someone with strong leadership skills who can bring the team together and facilitate smooth-running operations.
+From content to SEO to PR to social media, a successful marketing team will include a wide range of roles — and, ideally, should be led by someone with strong leadership skills who can bring the team together and facilitate smooth-running operations.